mrigankpawagi/fuzz4py/README.md

 ```

 The `path/to/python` is the path to the Python executable (in our case, CPython 3.13) to be fuzzed.
 The `--inputs` flag is an optional argument that specifies the directory containing the inputs to be used for evaluation and is by default set to `fuzz4py/inputs/`.
 The `--output` flag is an optional argument that specifies the directory to save the outputs of the evaluation and is by default set to `fuzz4py/resources`.
 The `--timeout` flag is an optional argument that specifies the timeout for each input in seconds and is by default set to 60.

+> [!WARNING]
+> LLM generated code may not be safe to run on your system.
+Use a secure environment like a container or a virtual machine to run the generated code.